Managing Homework and Assignments

 1. Break Big Assignments Into Small, Actionable Steps

 A common mistake is looking at a large assignment as one big task.
 This can feel paralyzing.
 Instead, teach teens to chunk it down.
-For example:

 Checking off smaller steps builds momentum and gives the brain that "I did it" dopamine boost.